fragaria/website/_posts/2019/2019-04-08-building-a-simple-company-website-the-hard-way-service-workers.md

 ## Homescreen link to your page

-Another nice benefit of implementing a service worker is ability to suggest your visitors add a shortcut on their phone homescreen for your website.
-It will look just like any other mobile application launch button and will open in a webview automatically.
+Another nice benefit of implementing a service worker is ability to suggest your visitors adding a shortcut on their phone homescreen to your website.
+It will look just like any other mobile application launch button and open in a webview automatically.
 It’s a first step towards making your website work like a *Progressive Web App*.
 You need to meet a few more requirements though: